A Meeting Organizer’s Top Priority

 To serve your group’s needs you must first identify what your event has, what it creates, and even what it cultivates for your attendees.
 This lays the ground work for any great event.
 It’s what I call, an events Core Values.
 Once these are discovered, they become the framework for all other event decisions.
 Decisions like location, audio/visual, keynotes, and signage become easy to solve when you know your core values.

-Once Core Values are set, you are ready to tackle what must be your top priority as an organizer, it is what it takes to pull off a great event—marketing.
+Once Core Values are set, you are ready to tackle what must be your top priority as a meeting organizer, it is what it takes to pull off a great event—marketing.
 Yes, marketing.
 I am sure you are surprised that this takes top billing.
 When you think about our world and the culture we live in, we are surrounded by marketing.
 Whether it’s TV, internet, or websites it is all about the marketing of goods and services.

 While most planners think marketing should be a lower priority or even performed last, they are sadly mistaken.
 In today’s world marketing drives everything we sell or buy.
 If you are selling event space to attendees and/or vendors then marketing must take its proper importance.
 You can do everything right, but without really great marketing you won’t have the perfect event and you may even risk experiencing what a lot of live events are experiencing—lower attendance.
 Many live events are seeing reduced numbers and while marketing is not the cure-all, without it your event won’t reach its full potential.

-For meeting and conference organizers this may not be easy.
+For a meeting organizer this may not be easy.
 Marketing can become this overwhelming task for organizers.
 Rarely is marketing in a planner’s wheelhouse of talents.
 Planners are forced to depend on either an internal team or an outsourced company to plan and execute perfect marketing.
 The planner’s number one job regarding marketing is to be the communicator of the event’s core values.
 A planner will need to spend time educating those who create the messaging and graphic advertising for your event.
 No marketing plan can work without the communication of the event’s core values.

 So how do you pull off a great event?
 Know your members core values, serve those values, and communicate them through great marketing.
-Once this is done you are ready to pick a great location, venue and keynote.
+Once this is done you are ready to pick a great location, great technology, venue and keynote.
 The rest is all downhill.